NL33/electron-git/znext.md

 --when enter a commit message, are there certain characters you can't enter?
 If so, make sure that won't trip users up.

 --if creating work trees to view prior versions or compare word docs (putting old worddocs in worktree, and converting to md), make sure these are not caught up in any commit while they are there.

+--if I have a word document open, it sometimes creates a hidden file equivalent (~$[name of file]).
+Seems to show up after I view hidden files.
+Shows up on main file results, and can get caught in git save.
+Make sure that doesn't happen.

 # contact notes